BLSQ/iaso/docs/pages/users/how_to/use_form_ai/use_form_ai.en.md

-# Using the Form Copilot
+# Using Form AI

-The **Form Copilot** is an AI-powered assistant that lets you create and edit ODK XLSForms using plain language.
-Instead of building a form manually in a spreadsheet, you describe what you need in a chat, and the Copilot generates a ready-to-use XLSForm for you.
+The **Form AI** is an AI-powered assistant that lets you create and edit ODK XLSForms using plain language.
+Instead of building a form manually in a spreadsheet, you describe what you need in a chat, and Form AI generates a ready-to-use XLSForm for you.

 ## Prerequisites

-Before you can use the Form Copilot, the following conditions must be met:
+Before you can use the Form AI, the following conditions must be met:

-- The **Form Copilot** module must be activated for your organisation by an administrator (via **Settings → Modules**).
+- The **Form AI** module must be activated for your organisation by an administrator (via **Settings → Modules**).
 - Your user account must have the **Forms management** permission (`iaso_forms`).
 - Your IASO account must have an **Anthropic API key** configured by an administrator.
 If the key is missing, the Copilot will return an error message asking you to contact your administrator.

-## Accessing the Form Copilot
+## Accessing Form AI

-In the left navigation menu, go to **Forms → Form Copilot**.
+In the left navigation menu, go to **Forms → Form AI**.

 The page is split into two panels: